Equity, Diversity and Inclusion (EDI) at KWS

 What are we doing this year?

-Equality, Diversity and Inclusion Events and Celebration Calendar
+Equity, Diversity and Inclusion Events and Celebration Calendar

 Throughout the academic year, as a school, we will be recognising, learning, actively participating and celebrating important aspects of our school community.
 We will do these by: form time activities, assemblies, whole school events, family led celebrations and charity events.